VirtualPlantLab/VPLDocs/docs/src/manual/Julia.md

 Types cannot inherit from other types.

-However, when multiple types share analogus functionality, it is possible to group them by "abstract types" from which they can inherit.
+However, when multiple types share analogous functionality, it is possible to group them by "abstract types" from which they can inherit.
 Note that abstract types do not contain any fields, so inheritance only works for methods. "abstract types are defined by how they act" (C. Rackauckas)

-For example, we may define an abstract type `Vec3` defined as any type for which a distance (`dist`) can be calculated.
-The default implementation assumes that the type contains fields `x`, `y` and `z`, though inherited methods can always be overriden.
+For example, we may define an abstract type `Vec3` as any type for which a distance (`dist`) can be calculated.
+The default implementation assumes that the type contains fields `x`, `y` and `z`, though inherited methods can always be overridden.

 Inheritance is indicated by the "<:" syntax after the name of the type in its declaration.